teambit/docs/docs/getting-started/initializing-workspace.md

 bit install
 ```

+:::info Experimental Feature
-> This is an experimental feature and may change in the future.
+This is experimental and may change in the future.
 If your experience any issues with this command please let us know or feel free to use the manual process below
+::: -->

+## Bit Init a Workspace

 <BitInit />